-Appendix G at the end of this document gives a very detailed description of loading the firmware as well as how to obtain the free STM32CubeProgrammer.
+Appendix H and I at the end of this document gives a very detailed description of loading the firmware as well as how to obtain the free STM32CubeProgrammer.

-If you have not done so, you should go to Appendix G now.
+If you have not done so, you should go to Appendix K - Loading the Firmware (100 pin boards) or Appendix L - Loading the Firmware (Nuclo 144 pin) now.